weaversa/c_symsim/README.md

 # c_symsim
-C-based shallow embedding of P-code symbolic execution
+C-based symbolic execution of a shallow embedding of Ghidra's P-code.